AutodeskGames/stingray-docs/source/stingray_help/importing_assets/import_a_character.md

 3. Click **Import**, then navigate to select the character mesh FBX file.
 See also ~{ Import an FBX file }~.

-4. (Optional) If your FBX file also contains the character's animation clips, turn on **Animation and Skeleton** in the **FBX Import** options to import animation at the same time.
+4. (Optional) If your FBX file also contains the character's animation clips, turn on **Animation** in the **Import FBX** options to import animation at the same time.
 See also ~{ Import animation clips }~.

-	With Animation enabled in the FBX Import options, additional settings become available.
+	With Animation enabled in the Import FBX options, additional settings become available.

-5. If you're also importing animation, enable **New or Update Skeleton** and enter a name for the skeleton of your character mesh.
+5. If you're also importing animation, select **New or update skeleton** in **Skeleton** and enter a name for the skeleton of your character mesh.
 	This makes it easy to apply animation clips later on.

 ---